LudwigEnglbrecht/sauvegardeEX/README.md

 # About the project

-This project deals with purpose-specific extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) and was developed as part of a master student seminar at the University of Regensburg, Chair of Information Systems (Prof. Dr. Günther Pernul) [(website)](https://www.uni-regensburg.de/wirtschaftswissenschaften/wi-pernul/) under the supervision of [Mr. Ludwig Englbrecht](https://www.researchgate.net/profile/Ludwig_Englbrecht) during his Ph.D.
+This project deals with purpose-specific extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) and was developed as part of a master student seminar at the University of Regensburg, Chair of Information Systems (Prof. Dr. Günther Pernul), [(https://www.uni-regensburg.de/wirtschaftswissenschaften/wi-pernul/)](https://www.uni-regensburg.de/wirtschaftswissenschaften/wi-pernul/) under the supervision of [Mr. Ludwig Englbrecht](https://www.researchgate.net/profile/Ludwig_Englbrecht) during his Ph.D.
 Research Project.
 The software is intended for educational and academic use.